DanteAlighierin/foot/README.md

   However, most people want a uniform look and feel on their desktop, including the window decorations.
 For this reason, a Wayland application can request _Server Side Decorations_ (SSD).
-GNOME will reply with a "I hear you, but sorry, I wont do that".
+GNOME will reply with a "_I hear you, but sorry, I wont do that_".

 ## Fonts